Canada's Next Day DNA Sequencing Service

 Lower quality samples often can be sequenced, but cannot be guaranteed.

-Qubit quantification is more accurate than Nanodrop, which tends to over-estimate the concentration and may lead to failures.
-No amplification steps are performed for plasmid sequencing - everything that is in the sample is sequenced, even if contaminated with genomic DNA.
+Qubit quantification is more accurate than Nanodrop, which tends to over-estimate the concentration resulting in failures.
+No amplification steps are performed for plasmid sequencing - everything that is in the sample is sequenced.
 Low-quality samples (low purity, contaminated with genomic DNA or RNA, degraded plasmids) will yield poor data.
-No refunds will be issued for failed samples when DNA provided is poor quality.
+When samples fail, we attempt re-sequencing once free of charge.
+We still charge for failed samples since reagents are used on them.

-Want to set up a drop box at your institution?
-Email us!
+*Learn details and get set up with a drop box at your institution by emailing plasmids@flowgenomics.com!

 Sample submission